pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 the outputs.
 A simple way of doing this is by running `tree -a path/to/outputdir`, which should show something like the tree below.
 There are 4 types of folders:

-1) recipe_state state: Where we save the information necessary to restart a run from the last epoch;
+1) recipe_state: Save recipe_state.pt with the information necessary to restart the last intermediate epoch;
-2) logs: Defined in your config in metric_logger.log_dir;
+2) logs: Defined in your config in metric_logger;
-3) epoch_{}: Contains the model wieghts and the index used by HF when loading the model;
+3) epoch_{}: Contains the model weights and the index.json used by HF to load the model;
-4) base_model: The original checkpoint_dir files, with the exception of model weights.
-We copy these files here so that it is easier for our user to copy their checkpoints from /epoch_{} to /base_model, and have this folder ready for inference or being uploaded to a model hub.
+4) base_model: The files in the original checkpoint_dir, with the exception of model weights;

+We keep the folder base_model so that it is easier for the user to copy their checkpoints from /epoch_{} to /base_model, and have this folder ready for inference or being uploaded to a model hub.

     >>>> tree -a /tmp/torchtune/llama3_2_3B/full_single_device
     /tmp/torchtune/llama3_2_3B/full_single_device